 projects/index.html, you would need to go down into the

 projectsdirectory before indicating the file you want to link to.
-This is done by specifying the directory's name, then a forward slash, then the name of the file. so the URL you would use is
+This is done by specifying the directory's name, then a forward slash, then the name of the file.
+The URL you would use is

 <p>Visit my <a href="projects/index.html">project homepage</a>.</p>